AllGen Is Growing! Click Here To Learn More.

 Roth 401(k) Rollover Instructions:

-If you have a funds in a Roth 401(k) (like the scenario described above), it would require that you open both a traditional IRA (to rollover 401(k) funds) and a Roth IRA account (to rollover Roth 40`(k) funds) at a financial institution when you effect a rollover.
-Then, you can follow the same process of instructing the company holding your 401(k) accounts to rollover the funds into your new respective IRA accounts.
+If you have funds in a Roth 401(k) (like the scenario described above), it would require that you open both a traditional IRA (to rollover 401(k) funds) and a Roth IRA account (to rollover Roth 401(k) funds) at a financial institution when you effect a rollover.
+Then, you can follow the same process of instructing the company holding your 401(k) accounts to roll over the funds into your new respective IRA accounts.

 The holding company will send a check either to you or directly to the custodian of your new IRA accounts.
 If you have both a traditional and Roth 401(k) account, there will be two checks.
 If they’re sent to you, then it will be your responsibility to take them to your custodian for deposit.

-As always, if there are any questions, please discuss with a financial advisor.
+As always, if there are any questions, please discuss them with a financial advisor.

 Indirect Rollover